kwizl/kwizl/README.md

 # Hi there.
 ### My name is Martin Njoroge.
-Fomrerly a student and mentor at Microverse Program and currently working as a Software Engineer for Innova Limited, a fintech Company. 👋
+Formerly a student and mentor at Microverse Program and currently working as a Software Engineer for Innova Limited, a fintech Company. 👋

 I am a technology lover with a passion for coding and learning the latest technologies in software development.
 I attended the Microverse Full-Stack Software Development program, where I learned several web development technologies, algorithms and data structures, and remote collaboration through pair-programming down to the required soft skills for the job.
 I am currently using React and Rails as a full stack developer.